chadulous/PixelVision8wiki/API_DrawPixels.md

 # DrawPixels

+The `DrawPixels()` API allows you to push raw pixel data directly to the display.
+While `DrawPixels()` is used under the hood by all of the drawing APIs, you lose some performance by calling it directly, especially in Lua.
+Since this bypasses the sprite counter, there is no limit to the number of draw calls you can make to any of the sprite layers.
+While this may be advantageous in some situations, you also lose the built-in sprite pixel data caching and draw call limitation imposed by the `SpriteChip`.

-This method allows you to draw raw pixel data directly to the display.
-Depending on which draw mode you use, the pixel data could be rendered as a sprite or drawn directly onto the tilemap cache.
-Sprites drawn with this method still count against the total number the display can render but you can draw irregularly shaped sprites by defining a custom width and height.
-For drawnig into the tilemap cache directly, you can use this to change the way the tilemap looks at run-time without having to modify a sprite's pixel data.
-It is important to note that when you change a tile's sprite ID or color offset, the tilemap redraws it back to the cache overwriting any pixel data that was previously there.
+You can also use `DrawPixels()` to make changes to the tilemap cache layer.
+Since `DrawPixels()` doesn’t have a width or height restriction, you can use this API to draw irregularly shaped data directly to the tilemap cache without using any sprites.
+On the flip side, there is no way to use `DrawPixels()` on the tile layer, so using it will cancel the draw call.
+It is important to note that when you change a tile's sprite ID or color offset, the tilemap redraws it back to the cache, overwriting any pixel data that was previously there.

 ## Usage